-11.1 Summary-The quality of procured items and services may have an impact on laboratory results.
+11.1 Summary-The quality of procured items and services has an impact on laboratory results.
 When predetermined control parameters for procurement are established and agreed upon, there is a greater assurance that unknown influences will not affect laboratory results adversely.

-11.1.1 A procurement organization responsible for ensuring that specified technical, quality, and administrative requirements are imposed on suppliers should be established and identified.
-Technical and quality requirements should be established by the laboratory for items and services used in laboratory operations, with requirements based on the use of the item or service.
+11.1.1 Many laboratories are part of a larger organization that has a central procurement organization.
+That procurement organization is responsible for ensuring that suppliers meet pre-established quality criteria.
+Quality requirements should be established by the laboratory for items and services used in laboratory operations, with requirements graded based on the use of the item or service.
 These requirements should be communicated clearly to the procurement organization.
-Procurement documents should be reviewed to ensure that the appropriate technical and quality requirements are included.
+Purchase orders and requisitions for selected items should be reviewed to ensure that quality requirements are included.
+Quality requirements may include certificates of analysis, certificates of conformance, vendor test results, vendor inspection reports, warranties, etc.